5 Errors: Take Advertising Costs Into Account

 Have a basic understanding of everything that goes into a marketing and advertising campaign.
 If you do, you are more likely to avoid the error of overspending or underspending.
-You are also more likely to avoid tarnishing your business’ reputation that a bad campaign would bring.
+You are also more likely to avoid tarnishing your business’ reputation a bad campaign would bring.
 The two concepts go hand in hand.

 Let’s go through a few notable examples that illustrate some errors companies have made.